MiSTer-devel/Minimig-AGA_MiSTer/README.md

 * CPU core : 68000, 68010, 68020
 * kickstart : 1.2 - 3.1 (256kB and 512kB kickstart ROMs currently supported)
 * HRTmon with custom registers mirror
-* floppy disks : 1-4 floppies (supports ADF floppy image format)
+* floppy disks : 1-4 floppies (supports ADF floppy image format), with normal & turbo speeds
 * hard disks : 1-2 hard disk images (supports whole disk images, partition images, using whole SD card and using SD card partition)
 * video standard : PAL / NTSC
 * supports normal & scandoubled video output (15kHz / 30kHz) - can be used with a monitor or a TV with a SCART cable